jmolinski/open-yt-api/README.md

     def fetch_page(url): pass  # returns utf-8 decoded page source
 ```
 It's probably best to just let the YoutubeApi use it's default http_fetcher - the one that works just fine.
+Important none: if you want to supply your own http_fetcher which doesn't make real http calls, it's best to set nocache to True.

 ---